lawrennd/old_talks/_neurips/includes/neurips-experiment.md

 \notes{So we have a probability of consistent accept as $0.136 \pm 0.06$, the probability of inconsistent decision as $0.260 \pm 0.09$ and probability of consistent reject as $0.60 \pm 0.15$.
 Recall that if we'd selected papers at random (with accept rate of 1 in 4) then these values would have been 1 in 16 (0.0625), 3 in 8 (0.375) and 9 in 16 (0.5625). }

 \notes{The other values we are interested in are the accept precision, reject precision and the agreed accept rate.
 Computing the probability density for these statistics is complex, because it involves [Ratio Distributions](http://en.wikipedia.org/wiki/Ratio_distribution).
 However, we can use Monte Carlo to estimate the expected accept precision, reject precision and agreed accept rate as well as their variances.
-We can use these results to give us error bars and histograms of these statistics.
+We can use these results to give us error bars and histograms of these statistics.}

 \helpercode{def sample_precisions(k, alpha, num_samps):